Trail of the Pink Panther: Production

 Sellers died in late July 1980, a year and a half before production began.
 After Sellers died, UA tried to get Dudley Moore to take on Clouseau in the Sellers-penned Romance of the Pink Panther.
 Moore refused to do it without Edwards directing and was willing to play Clouseau only one time as a tribute to Sellers (knowing Romance was to have ended the series, according to a Los Angeles Times interview with Moore in 1980).
-UA wanted the series to continue, but Edwards refused to cast another actor as Clouseau, possibly recalling the negative reception that Inspector Clouseau (1968) suffered upon release.
-The production featured Alan Arkin in the title role and was made without the involvement of Edwards and Sellers.
+UA wanted the series to continue, but Edwards refused to cast another actor as Clouseau, recalling the negative reception that Inspector Clouseau (1968) suffered upon release (The production featured Alan Arkin in the title role and was made without the involvement of Edwards and Sellers), and also believing that no one could actually, realistically and believably replace him in that role.

 Edwards instead opted to reconstruct Sellers's performance from deleted scenes from The Pink Panther Strikes Again.
 Frank and Tom Waldman wrote the screenplays for both The Trail of the Pink Panther and its sequel Curse of the Pink Panther together, and they were produced back-to-back on a $17 million budget.
 Principal photography began on February 15, 1982, at Pinewood Studios and concluded on June 15, 1982, in Paris.
 Additional filming took place in Nice, Valencia, Ibiza, Cortina d'Ampezzo, and Casablanca.
 The shooting in Valencia was guarded by the Spanish National Police Corps and the United States Secret Service due to the involvement of President Ronald Reagan's daughter Patti Davis.
 Footage of the fictional country of Lugash was filmed in Paris, including the Basilica of Sacré-Cœur in Montmartre.